HarperDB/documentation/docs/administration/harperdb-studio/manage-replication.md

 3) Click the plus icon next the appropriate instance.

-4) If configurations are correct, all schemas will sync across the cluster, then appear in the **manage clustering** panel.
+4) If configurations are correct, all databases will sync across the cluster, then appear in the **manage clustering** panel.
 If there is a configuration issue, a red exclamation icon will appear, click it to learn more about what could be causing the issue.

 ---